-- 52. Do we know for certain that maize was genetically engineered?

-→
+- 51. What is genetic engineering?

-- 53. Ancient toys with wheels have been found in Mexico, but it doesn't appear that those civilizations used the wheel in other ways.
-Why not? ⇒
+genetic engineering happens when humans deliberately make changes in things like plant life or biological life - 52.
+Do we know for certain that maize was genetically engineered? → no, but based on the evidence many have speculated that this is the case - 53.
+Ancient toys with wheels have been found in Mexico, but it doesn't appear that those civilizations used the wheel in other ways.
+Why not? → there are several possible reasuccotash: a dish of mixed vegetables: beans, corn, and squash; the word is from Algonquian. [chap.

-- 54. What is a milpa? →

-succotash: a dish of mixed vegetables: beans, corn, and squash; the word is from Algonquian. [chap.
 11]

-girdle (as in, to girdle a tree): to cut the bark all the way around a tree; that kills a tree, which permits easy felling of the tree a couple of years later. [chap.
+- sons.
+It may be that they did not have livestock to pull carts with wheels.
+Also, in areas with no roads and a lot of mud, wheeled carts would be difficult to move around.
+It's also possible that this was just a technological blind spot - 54.
+What is a milpa? → a field in which farmers plant many different crops at the same time girdle (as in, to girdle a tree): to cut the bark all the way around a tree; that kills a tree, which permits easy felling of the tree a couple of years later. [chap.
 11]